 - The importance of learning the art of public speaking

-But perhaps my biggest takeaway was my discovery that employees have their own secrets to expose these days.
+But perhaps my biggest takeaways came after reading the book.
+When I realized that employees have their own secrets to expose these days.
 Ones that when matched up against Corporate America’s miscalculations and business-sabotaging behaviors left me with, believe it or not, great hope for the future.

-Below I share 3 of Shapiro’s corporate secrets followed by responses shared by dedicated, loyal, hardworking employees all over the United States.
+Below I share 3 of Shapiro’s corporate secrets followed by my own.
+Secrets that are kept by millions of other dedicated, loyal, hardworking employees all over the United States.

 Corporate America, are you listening?